jaykstah/abyssalcoast/README.md

 pluginInstrumentPresets: Contains preset files for plugin instruments.
 Mainly software synths and other MIDI-controlled software instruments.

-pluginPresets: Contains preset files for most other plugins such as effects, analyzers, etc.
+pluginEffectPresets: Contains preset files for most other plugins such as effects, analyzers, etc.